tmaretteKTH/nerf_wasp/README.md

 ## 7. Acknowledgements
 This project was partially supported by the Wallenberg AI, Autonomous Systems and Software Program funded by Knut and Alice Wallenberg Foundation to fufill the requirements to pass the WASP Graduate School Course Scalable Data Science and Distributed Machine Learning - ScaDaMaLe-WASP-UU-2024 at https://lamastex.github.io/ScaDaMaLe.
 Computing infrastructure for learning was supported by Databricks Inc.'s Community Edition.
 The course was Industrially sponsored by Jim Dowling of Logical Clocks AB, Stockholm, Sweden, Reza Zadeh of Matroid Inc., Palo Alto, California, USA, and Andreas Hellander & Salman Toor of Scaleout Systems AB, Uppsala, Sweden.

-The computations performed in this project were enabled by resources provided by Chalmers e-Commons at Chalmers.
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.